microsoft/sqldev/_includes/partials/java/crudunix.md

 	}
 }
 ```
 Let's create a second table to assign tasks to users.
-Create a **Task.java** file in your Maven project located at: SqlServerHibernateSample\src\main\java\com\sqlsamples\Task.java.
+Create a **Task.java** file in your Maven project located at: SqlServerHibernateSample/src/main/java/com/sqlsamples/Task.java.

 Copy and paste the code below into your newly created **Task.java** file.
 Save and close the file.
 ```java